noorkaur5/code-gpt-docs/docs/tutorial-features/profile_modes.md

 ### Using Agent Mode
 You: "Add a sign up button in the sidebar"
-CodeGPT will explore your project, plan the implementation, and make the necessary file changes.
+CodeGPT will explore your project, plan the implementation, and directly make the necessary file changes.

 <img width="692" alt="Screenshot 2025-06-08 at 13 20 23" src="https://github.com/user-attachments/assets/8d56c9ed-ee1c-41c8-ab36-d6f066ac2700" />